ILyaCyclone/water-sort-puzzle-solver/README.md

 ```
 usage: water-sorter-puzzle-solver <action> [options]
 Action is one of:
-- solve - solve the puzzle;
+- solve - solve the puzzle (required options: puzzle);
-- replay - replay moves;
+- replay - replay moves (required options: puzzle, moves);
-- print - just print the puzzle;
+- print - just print the puzzle (required options: puzzle);
-- colors - list all colors;
+- list-colors - list supported color names with respective number;
 - help - print help;
-- version.
+- version - print app version.

 Options:
+ -p,--puzzle <puzzle>               A puzzle, where colors are represented in a form of integers or
+                                    color names, each tube written top-down.
+                                    E.g.: [1,2,3][4,5,6][0,0,0] - 3 tubes, the first tube have color
+                                    (top-down) [1, 2, 3], the second tube [4, 5, 6], the third tube is
+                                    empty with capacity of 3.
+                                    Or: [red,green,blue][yellow,white,gray][empty,empty,empty].
+                                    For color names see "list-colors" action.
+ -w,--win-condition <condition>     Win condition.
+Supported values:
+                                    - "standard" - all colors into separate tubes;
+                                    - "sole-color:<color>" - sort only <color> into separate tube,
+                                    where <color> is an integer or a name of a color.
+                                    Default: standard.
  -a,--algorithm <arg>               Choose a solver algorithm.
+Supported values:
+                                    - "single" - single-threaded solver, depth-first;
-Supported values: "single" - single-threaded solver; "multi" -
+                                    - "multi" - multi-threaded solver, depth-first;
-                                    multi-threaded solver.
+                                    - "singleV2" - single-threaded solver, breadth-first.
-                                    Default: multi.
+                                    Default: singleV2.
+ -m,--moves <moves>                 Moves in a form of from-to pairs, 1-based tubes indexes.
+E.g.:
+                                    1-3,2-4,1-2.
  -c,--colored-output <true|false>   Colorize the output?
 Default: true
+                                    See also: "install-ansi option.
-    --install-ansi                  Sometimes a console (e.g. Windows CMD) won't support colored output, showing weird symbols
+    --install-ansi                  Sometimes a console (e.g. Windows CMD) won't support colored
-                                    instead.
+                                    output, showing weird symbols instead.
 Turn on this option then.
                                     Default: no action.
- -m,--moves <moves>                 Moves in a form of from-to pairs, 1-based tubes indexes.
-E.g.: 1-3,2-4,1-2.
- -p,--puzzle <puzzle>               A puzzle, where colors are represented in a form of integers or color names, each tube written
-                                    top-down.
-E.g.:
-                                    [1,2,3][4,5,6][0,0,0] - 3 tubes, the first have color (top-down) [1, 2, 3],
-                                    the second [4, 5, 6], the third is an empty tube of 3 capacity.
-                                    Or: [red,green,blue][yellow,white,gray][empty,empty,empty].
- -w,--win-condition <condition>     Win condition.
-Supported values: "standard" - standard win condition;
-                                    "sole-color:<color>" - sort only <color> into separate tube, where <color> is an integer or a
-                                    name, representing a color.
-                                    Default: standard.
 ```

 ### Code